 Cynthia Davis Sculco Scholarship

-Initiated in 2012 with a $50,000 donation, this permanent scholarship is awarded to doctoral study in nursing education.
-Cynthia Sculco is a dedicated NEF Board member who has served in many leadership capacities with NEF, including President, Vice-President, Chair of Long Term Development, and Co-Chair of Criteria and Eligibility.
+Initiated in 2012 with a $50,000 donation, this permanent scholarship is awarded to nurses in doctoral programs studying nursing education.
+Cynthia Sculco is a dedicated NEF Board member who has served in many leadership capacities within NEF, including President, Vice-President, Chair of the Development Committee and Co-Chair of Criteria and Eligibility Committee.

 Edith M. Pritchard Scholarship

 This permanent scholarship is given to applicants interested in nursing education/public health.

 This fund was started the year of Ms Lambertsen's death.
 Dr. Margaret Tyson, on her death (2008), left $20,000 to this scholarship that is given annually to a doctoral applicant in nursing education or administration.
 Eleanor Lambertsen’s concept of team nursing proposed in 1953, revolutionized nursing's and health care's organization.
 Dr. Lambertsen was named as the American Hospital Association's (AHA) first director of the division of nursing in 1958.
 She was appointed Dean of Cornell University-New York Hospital School of Nursing in 1970.
 That same year, she became the first nurse to serve on the board of Empire Blue Cross and Blue Shield.